RobinMalfait/playground-event-sourcing/docs/md/Test/Baskets/removing_an_item_from_basket_test.md

 ### Given:

 - Basket was created with id of 123.
-- Product was added to basket with basket id of 123, id of 321, name of Test Product.
+- Product was added to basket with id of 123, id of 321, name of Test Product.

 ### When:

-Remove item with basket id of 123, id of 321.
+Remove item with id of 123, id of 321.

 ### Then: